earthlab/bridges_to_prosperity_ML/README.md

 # Suggested Workflow

 Singing a Jupyter notebook is sometimes preferential to running scripts in the terminal.
 Computations such as creating input data, tiling, or training and to a lesser extent inference.
-It is suggested that you create a screen and run the provided scripts. this will allow for code to run for a long time without fear of the ssh tunnel being closed and stopping your progress. for smaller tasks such as plotting it may be nice to work in a Jupyter notebook.
+It is suggested that you create a screen and run the provided scripts.
+This will allow for code to run for a long time without fear of the ssh tunnel being closed and stopping your progress.
+For smaller tasks such as plotting it may be nice to work in a Jupyter notebook.
 Examples include downloading/uploading files from S3 or creating plots/metrics.
 An example Jupyter notebook `sandbox.ipynb` is left with some example code.

 ## Using screens
 Upon entering the virtual machine.
 Start a screen that will run your docker container.
 Then open a separate screen and exec into the docker instance to run scripts.